 Equine practice is as complex as our small animal counterpart.
 Medical services range from wellness examinations, to complicated medical issues that affect young and old alike.

 Our clinic is pleased to offer EIA testing (Coggins) for export and competitions.
 Three of our veterinarians are licenced by CFIA to carry out this testing; Drs.
-Joel, Laurie and Shauna.
+Joel, Stefanie and Shauna.

 Wellness and Vaccines